Interview with Marion Burger & Ilan Cohen

 Ilan Cohen: – I have other projects, not necessarily in VR.
 There was one VR idea, but it proved complicated to get financing for it.
 We both really believe that a project arises out of an artistic necessity.
 If you feel something is important and true, you find the right medium for it.

 We chose VR because of the project, not because of VR.
 My newest idea was more of a video game.
 It really is about distilling an idea into an experience for the user to live through your ideas.
-And so you're just setting things up, hoping that they're going to see this and feel this and hear this, and it's gonna create this in their head.
-And I think it's the same way when you write a script, when you direct a movie, when you make a play.
+And so you’re just setting things up, hoping that they’re going to see this and feel this and hear this, and it’s going to create this in their head.
+And I think it’s the same way when you write a script, when you direct a movie, when you make a play.
 You engineer the architecture for an experience.
-I think all these things are pretty much the same instinct, so it we could end up doing any of those.
+I think all these things are pretty much the same instinct, so we could end up doing any of those.